dmarkey/PyIPTV/PYPI_INSTRUCTIONS.md

 ## Next Steps
 1. Test the package locally: `pip install -e .`
-2. Verify CLI works: `pyptv`
+2. Verify CLI works: `pyiptv`
-3. Test with uvx: `uvx --from . pyptv`
+3. Test with uvx: `uvx --from . pyiptv`
 4. Upload to TestPyPI for testing
 5. Upload to production PyPI
 6. Test installation from PyPI
-7. Verify uvx works with published package: `uvx pyptv`
+7. Verify uvx works with published package: `uvx pyiptv`

 ## Notes
 - The package includes all necessary metadata for PyPI